 1. Constant Fatigue That Never Fully Goes Away

-Occasional tiredness is normal.
-Constant exhaustion is not.
-If you wake up tired, rely heavily on caffeine, and feel drained most days, this is one of the clearest silent signs your body is begging for help.
+If youāve been asking yourself why am I always tired, waking up exhausted, relying heavily on caffeine, and feeling drained most days are some of the clearest silent signs your body is begging for help.

 What it may mean: